Skip to content

 All members of the UC Merced Extension community are expected to act with honesty, integrity and respect for others.

 UC Merced Extension, as a unit of the University of California, Merced, is a continuing education and professional community committed to maintaining an environment that encourages personal, professional and intellectual growth.
 It is a community with high standards and high expectations for those who choose to become a part of it.
 This behavior includes abiding by the established rules of conduct intended to foster behaviors that are consistent with a civil and professional educational setting.
 Members of the UC Merced Extension community are expected to comply with all laws, University policies and campus regulations, conducting themselves in ways that support a professional and safe learning environment.
 In this context, instructors are guided by UC Merced Extension's instructor conduct policies.
-Students are guided by the UC Merced Code of Student Conduct (PDF).
+Students are guided by the UC Merced Code of Student Conduct.

 Student Verification Policy for Online Instruction